CFD Pivot Points

 Pivot points is a set of indicators created by floor traders in the commodities markets to ascertain the potential turning points, also known as 'pivots'.
 These points are calculated to determine levels in which the sentiment of the cfd trend could change from 'bullish' to 'bearish.'
 CFD traders use these points as markers of support & resistance.

-CFD Trade Pivot Point = (High + Low + Close) / 3
+CFD Trading Pivot Point = (High + Low + Close) / 3

-- In an up cfd trend, the pivot point & the resistance levels may represent a ceiling level for the price.
-If price goes above this level the up cfd trend is no longer sustainable and a trend reversal may occur.
+- In an up cfd trend, the pivot point & the resistance levels may represent a ceiling level for the cfds price.
+If cfds price goes above this level the up cfd trend is no longer sustainable and a cfd trend reversal may occur.

-- In a down cfd trend, a pivot point & the support levels may represent a low for price level or a resistance to further decline.
+- In a down cfd trend , a pivot point & the support levels may represent a low for cfds price level or a resistance to further decline.

 Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the cfd market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-Central pivot can then be used to calculate the support & resistance areas as follows:
+Central pivot can then be used to calculate the support & resistance levels as follows:

 Resistance 3